TimoGuy/BTZC_game_engine/README.md

         - Hmmm, also seems like there needs to be a `scene_serialize()` thing for the impl of the thingies.
         - [ ] Think about these thoughts ^^
             - I think that this kinda change would be good.
 Like changing the `create_char_controller()` thing to be more of a decorator function and creating an abstract form physics thing that has no impl would be good.
+    - Thoughts on including the model system with the debug rendering stuff.
+        - This honestly kinda just sucks, ngl.
+        - There needs to be the ability to render out custom materials.
+            - THIS ^^
+            - Separate models and materials.
+Maybe when doing `render_model()` add a param to insert your own material set.
+Or maybe the model and material can have the material sets be coupled but just include that as an alternate set or something!

 1. Good pause point.
     - [ ] Release v0.1.0-develop.1